Own-Data-Privateer/hoardy-web/README.md

 # What can `Hoardy-Web` do?

+- Did you ever try to systematically re-visit web pages you visited before?
+  **The amount of link rot on the web is rather distressing**, to quote [Wikipedia](https://en.wikipedia.org/wiki/Link_rot):

+  > A 2003 study found that on the Web, about one link out of every 200 broke each week, suggesting a half-life of 138 weeks.
+  > This rate was largely confirmed by a 2016–2017 study of links in Yahoo!
+Directory (which had stopped updating in 2014 after 21 years of development) that found the half-life of the directory's links to be two years.

+  That is, on average, if you bookmark a 100 random web pages today, only 3 of them will still be available 10 years later.

+  A very relevant [article by Gwern Branwen](https://gwern.net/archiving) cites more distressing statistics on the topic, ending that section with:

+  > [...] it's always the apocalypse somewhere for someone [...] none of that will survive on its own, [it] will be lost and forgotten, and if you don't preserve it, probably no one else will either.

+  "It's fine, [Wayback Machine](https://web.archive.org/) will save most of those pages!"
+I hear you say.

+  Wayback Machine is awesome, but.

+  Firstly, it will probably not have all of your bookmarks.
+  Personally, I discovered that when I want to refer back to a now dead web page I did not previously archive --- which, as will be discussed below, means that most of those pages are 9 years or older --- then, with about 80% probability, Wayback Machine does not have that web page archived either.

+  Secondly, **Wayback Machine and similar archiving services are unable to archive pages hidden behind CAPTCHAs, authentications, paywalls, `HTTP POST`s, etc.**

+  Thirdly, both Wayback Machine and other archiving services **archive only a small subset of the web they can reach and frequently remove previously archived pages on request.**

+  In fact, there are companies you can hire to help you systematically clean out any compromising materials from all existing archiving services.
+  Some countries now even have "privacy laws" that make it much cheaper to do.
+  A polite request here, a DMCA take-down notice there, a letter from a lawyer another time, ...

+  Fourthly, dependence on Wayback Machine makes the [Internet Archive](https://archive.org) a single point of failure.

+  And finally, Wayback Machine in particular is also pretty inefficient in how it archives things ([Save Page Now](https://web.archive.org/save/) is a distributed system without a shared page cache) and is frequently overloaded.
+  This makes systematic archival of web pages into there without a use of dedicated personal web crawler rather painful.

+  Wouldn't it be nice if there was a tool that would allow you to **automatically and efficiently capture everything your browser fetches from the Internet while you surf the Web, put it all into your own private archive nobody else could censor, and allow you to easily search, mirror, replay, and share captured versions of previously visited web pages later**?

 - Do you happen to use your browser's open tabs as a "To Read Later" list?

-  Isn't it kind of annoying you have to re-fetch web pages in old tabs after your browser unloads them, you restart it, or you reboot your PC?
+  Isn't it kind of annoying that your browser has to re-fetch things from the Internet again each time you return to a browser tab that was previously unloaded from memory, or after a browser restart, or after a PC reboot?

-  Wouldn't it be nice if there was a tool that would allow you to **view your old tabs, instantly, even if your browser unloaded them, without re-loading anything from the Internet, re-loading previously captured states from disk instead**, making things both more convenient (since you can now read those old tabs on a plane, or at sea) and more private (since the origin web servers will not learn about you returning to an old tab).
+  Wouldn't it be nice if there was a tool that would allow you to **view your old tabs, instantly, even if your browser unloaded them, without re-loading anything from the Internet**, by re-loading previously captured states from disk instead, thus making things both more convenient (since you can now read those old tabs on a plane, or at sea) and more private (since the origin web servers will not learn about you returning to an old tab)?

-- Have you ever wanted to re-visit a web page you visited awhile ago, but then discovered that that page no longer exists, and [Wayback Machine](https://web.archive.org/) did not save any visits to it, or it only has versions that do not contain the information you need?

-  **How many web pages you visited today you could potentially need to re-visit in the future, in their current versions?**

-  **What proportion of them won't ever be archived by the [Wayback Machine](https://web.archive.org/) or any similar archiving service (because those pages are hidden behind CAPTCHAs, authentications, paywalls, `HTTP POST`s, etc)**, is not versioned by the origin website (e.g. Wikipedia), is not archived by Wayback Machine currently, or only have outdated versions there?
-  (The latter you can count by substituting those `<URL>`s into `https://web.archive.org/web/2/<URL>` and trying the result out.)

-  **Now, what, do you think, is the probability that the origin website and/or Wayback Machine would remove any of those pages in the future?**
-  (I.e., are those pages potentially politically or commercially sensitive?
-  Would somebody benefit if they were removed?
-  Pages like that vanish both from Wikipedia --- where pages can be deleted with their edit history --- and from Wayback Machine --- where host owners can simply request their websites to be deleted from history --- all the time.)

-  Now multiply all those values.
-  **That's, on average, how many useful pages you unrecoverably lost today.**

-  Wouldn't it be nice if there was a tool that would allow you to **automatically and efficiently archive everything your browser fetches from the network while you surf the web, allowing you to search and replay captured versions of previously visited web pages later**.

 - Do you frequently find yourself making custom website data scrapers, for accessibility and/or data extraction reasons?

-  Wouldn't it be nice if you could simply **visit those websites with your web browser, record all `HTTP` requests and responses performed in the process, and then, possibly years later, reuse those captures as inputs to your data scraping pipelines**.
+  Wouldn't it be nice if you could simply **visit those websites with your web browser, record all `HTTP` requests and responses performed in the process, and then, possibly years later, reuse those captures as inputs to your data scraping pipelines**?

 `Hoardy-Web` does this, and more, but mainly this.

 # Who `Hoardy-Web` is for?

-If you are running multiple browsers or browser profiles to isolate different browsing sessions from each other, and you now want to introduce some historic persistence into your setup, then `Hoardy-Web` is for you.
+If you are running multiple browsers or browser profiles to isolate different browsing sessions from each other, and you now want to introduce some historic persistence and automatic archival into your setup, then `Hoardy-Web` is for you.

 If you are not isolating your browsing sessions already, however, then introducing `Hoardy-Web` into your setup, in the long run, will probably be a liability.
 If you let it, `Hoardy-Web` will happily capture and archive all your login credentials, in plain text.
+[There are ways to work around this](#setup), so you if must, you can use `Hoardy-Web` even then, but it will require special care and self-training to do safely.

 # Walkthrough

-If you are reading this on GitHub, be aware that this repository is a [mirror of a repository on the author's web site](https://oxij.org/software/hoardy-web/).
+(If you are reading this on GitHub, be aware that this repository is a [mirror of a repository on the author's web site](https://oxij.org/software/hoardy-web/).
-In author's humble opinion, the rendering of the documentation pages there is superior to what can be seen on GitHub (its implemented via [`pandoc`](https://pandoc.org/) there).
+In author's humble opinion, the rendering of the documentation pages there is superior to what can be seen on GitHub, its implemented via [`pandoc`](https://pandoc.org/) there.
+This difference is especially relevant for this section.)

 With `Hoardy-Web`, technically speaking, capture, archival, and replay are all independent.
 This allows `Hoardy-Web` to be used in rather complex setups.